hajowieland/cdk-py-k8s-the-real-hard-way-aws/README.md

-# Welcome to your CDK Python project!
+# CDK Python Kubernetes the (right) hard way on AWS!

-This is a blank project for Python development with CDK.
+This little project creates the infrastructure in CDK Python for my blog post _"Kubernetes the (right) hard way on AWS"_.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.